NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

       - I use the name "Fridge", however for ease of use there is no moral issue using it for storing items such as cooking oil or popcorn.

-   3. The Food List: Where you can add, remove and view the ingredients registered.
+   3. The food fist menu: Where you can add, remove and view the ingredients registered.
       - This is basically a registry of previously bought items/the items in "the store".
         - If you want to add an item not on this list, you need to create it first.
            - This can be done in both the food list menu and in the fridge menu.